 Collection Number: MS 43

 (2) ALS from W. Latham, Jr., 11 October 1871.
-Sent from Greenwood Depot, Albemarle County, Va.
+Sent from Greenwood Depot, Albemarle County, Virginia.
 Latham discusses his failed attempt to establish a school and asks for assistance in securing a position with the railroad.

 (3) ALS from Richard Smith, Attorney-at-Law, 23 September 1873.
 Smith apologizes for the late reply.

-(5) Bill from Guggenheimer & Co., Lynchburg, Va., 30 November 1833.
+(5) Bill from Guggenheimer & Co., Lynchburg, Virginia, 30 November 1883.
 Requests payment.